 In What states is CBD Oil Not Legal to Purchase?

-There are a couple of states that have outlawed the sales of hemp products, in which CBD oil would not be legal to purchase.
-Idaho, Iowa, and South Dakota are not allowing sales of CBD, nor is CBD legal to possess in these states.
+There are a couple of states that have outlawed the sales of hemp products, in which CBD oil would not be legal to purchase or have strict stipulations.
 In many states, selling CBD infused food and beverage products is prohibited.
 Some state’s rules get randomly specific, such as the Vermont Department of Agriculture’s ruling on the rules of selling maple syrup with CBD added to it… So be sure to keep up with the nuances in your state to make sure you are following the laws!

 Is CBD Oil Legal?
 The Differences State-To-State